How Long Should I Spend in the Gym?

-Your rest periods should be anywhere from 90 seconds to 3 minutes.
-You'll be shocked at how quickly three minutes can go by when you are chatting it up.
+Your rest periods should be anywhere from 90 seconds to 3 minutes maximum.
+You’ll be shocked at how quickly three minutes can go by when you are chatting it up.

 Don’t be afraid to tell your friends that you are on the clock and that you cannot chat.
 Put on some headphones and get to work.

 Go to the gym with a purpose, stop wasting your time and everyone else’s.

 Another common mistake people make at the gym is being glued to their phone.

 If it’s not wasting time dilly-dallying with friends at the gym, it’s with their virtual friends on the phone.